Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Smooth NS nanowires

 The fundamental interest of the Lutchyn-Oreg model with a smooth NS interface is particularly high due to the fact that, perhaps surprisingly, it can also host near-zero modes at finite Zeeman field B, much like the smooth S'S, despite not developing a topological gap on the normal side.
 This is shown in Fig. \ref{fig:NS}, which is the NS version of Fig. \ref{fig:S'S}.
 The suppressed pairing gives rise to Andreev levels in the normal region.
 Depending on the normal length $L_N$, their level spacing $\delta\epsilon$ can be much smaller than the induced gap $\Delta$, which results is many subgap levels (unlike the S'S case, where only a lone level, detached from the quasicontinuum appears).
 A finite $B$ field Zeeman-splits all these subgap levels, that evolve avoiding each other due to spin-orbit coupling.
-This is true for all except the lowest two {eigenstates} (blue), which converge to zero energy with a \emph{finite} slope at low $B$-fields~\cite{Vaitiekenas:PRL18} (this is unlike in the S'S case, where the lone detached level starts off \emph{flat} at $B=0$)~\cite{Moor:18}.
-Despite the superficial resemblance to Zeeman-induced parity crossings in quantum dots \cite{Lee:NN14,Moor:18}, see Fig. \ref{fig:DS}, {almost} perfect Andreev reflection of N electrons on the smooth NS interface stabilises this low-lying subgap level near zero energy for $B>\delta\epsilon$, but still well before $B_c^S$.
-From the point of view of its Majorana components, this near-zero mode is remarkably similar to the corresponding zero mode at the TS'S junction.
-Comparing the wavefunctions at field $B_2$ and $B_3$ in Figs. \ref{fig:S'S} and \ref{fig:NS}, we see that the essential difference between the S'S and NS cases lies in the Majorana component $\mathbf{u}^L (x)$ on the left side (red wavefunction).
-In the NS case it is delocalised throughout the N region of length $L_N$, whilst in the TS'S case it is confined within a coherence length of the $x=0$ boundary.
-The smooth Majorana at the junction, however, is very similar and, remarkably, remains confined at the junction instead of decaying into the N side.
-We note that in the NS case this confinement is not the result of a bulk-boundary correspondence, as the left side is not gapped in the {$L_N\to\infty$} limit, but of the high smoothness $\zeta$ of the boundary which enhances Andreev reflection.
-This observation hints at a deeper reason for the zero energy of smoothly confined states beyond topology, connected instead to the exact charge-conjugate symmetry of quasiparticles that undergo perfect Andreev reflection at an adiabatically smooth S boundary.
+This is true for all except the lowest two excitations (blue), which converge to zero energy with a \emph{finite} slope at low $B$-fields~\cite{Vaitiekenas:PRL18} (this is unlike in the S'S case, where the lone detached level starts off \emph{flat} at $B=0$)~\cite{Moor:NJP18}.
+Despite the superficial resemblance to Zeeman-induced parity crossings in quantum dots \cite{Lee:NN14,Moor:NJP18} (see Fig. \ref{fig:DS}), near-perfect Andreev reflection of N electrons on the smooth NS interface stabilises this low-lying subgap level near zero energy for $B>\delta\epsilon$, but still well before $B_c^S$.